-Each day the instructor submits the class attendance records to the Registrar.
-The Registrar records the data in each students electronic record.
-The cumulative attendance information is contained on a weekly grade report accessible to students through MyIOT.
+Each day the instructor submits the class attendance records and records the data in each students electronic record.
+The cumulative attendance information is contained on a weekly grade report accessible to students through MyIOT and/or Canvas.

-A student is responsible for monitoring their attendance each week in MyIOT and if you do not agree with your attendance data, you must submit your appeal to the Registrars office.
+A student is responsible for monitoring their attendance each week and if they do not agree with their attendance data, they must submit their appeal to the Registrars office.
 At the end of every term and/or module, the attendance data becomes permanent and cannot be changed.

-On-Campus Late Arrivals and Early Departures
+On-Campus Late Arrivals and Early Departures (Including Lab/Clinical)